 These few changes are all contained within the App class.
 Replace the app/src/main/java/com/criticalblue/android/astropiks/App.java source file with:

 Ensure that the proxy server is running.
 Rebuild and run the Android client app.
 Sadly, the Astropiks client is still not showing photos!

 If you have done everything correctly, the Approov service is now attesting the app, but it is still returning a failed validation token.
 Until you register the app with the attestation service, the attestor has no idea how to validate your app.

 To register the app, open a terminal or command window and change into the directory inside the unzipped approov demo archive which holds the proper registration tool for Android and your local environment.
 On Linux, for example, that directory is registration-tools/Android/Linux.
-Run the registration tool specifying paths to your application APK and the Android SDK.
-If your approov demo is located at ~/tutorial/demo, your Astropiks project is at ~/tutorial/hands-on-api-proxy/pen/client, and your Android SDK is at ~/Android/Sdk then:
+Run the registration tool specifying the path to your application APK.
+If your approov demo is located at ~/tutorial/demo, your Astropiks project is at ~/tutorial/api-key-proxy/pen/client, then:

 tutorial$ cd demo/registration-tools/Android/Linux

 tutorial$ ./registration -a ~/tutorial/hands-on-api-proxy/pen/client/app/build/outputs/apk/app-debug.apk -t ../../registration_access.tok -e 2d

 Success: new app signature added to database.